kbidlack/advent-of-code/README.md

 # Advent of Code
-My Advent of Code solutions.
-I push these as-is; the code is the last revision I used to solve the problem.
+My Advent of Code solutions